aram-ap/JFXGrid/README.md

 # JFXGrid (In-dev)
 ## A Fast and Customizable Heatmap Charting Library For JavaFX 💥🚀
-JFXGrid is a heatmap imaging library with focus on performance optimized real-time data visualization of Matrices at over 60 Hz update rates.
+JFXGrid is a heatmap imaging library with focus on performance-optimized real-time data visualization of Matrices at over 60 Hz update rates.
 This library was made as a solution to the [ChartFx](https://github.com/fair-acc/chart-fx) default heatmap implementation which I found unsuitable for displaying data at video-playback speeds (> 60 FPS).